Rigidity of Kleinian groups via self-joinings: measure theoretic criterion

 Let $\bH^{n+1}$ denote the $(n+1)$-dimensional real hyperbolic space for $n\ge 2$.
 The group of its orientation-preserving isometries is given by the identity component $\so(n+1,1)$ of the special orthogonal group.
 A discrete subgroup $\G<\so(n+1,1)$ is called {\it convex cocompact} if the convex core\footnote{The convex core of $\Ga\ba \bH^{n+1}$ is the smallest convex submanifold containing all closed geodesics.} of the associated hyperbolic manifold $\Ga\ba \bH^{n+1}$ is compact.
 Let $\G<\so(n+1,1)$ be a Zariski dense convex cocompact subgroup for $n\ge 2$, and

-be a Zariski dense convex cocompact faithful representation where $m\ge 2$.
-For simplicity, we will call a discrete faithful representation $\rho:\Ga\to \so(m+1,1)$ a deformation of $\Ga$ into $\so(m+1,1)$.
-If $\G<\so(n+1,1)$ is cocompact and $n = m$, Mostow strong rigidity theorem \cite{Mostowbook} says that $\rho$ is always algebraic, more precisely, it is given by a conjugation by a M\"obius transformation on $\S^n$.
-However in other cases, Marden's isomorphism theorem and the Teichm\"uller theory imply that there exists a continuous family of convex cocompact deformations, modulo the conjugations by M\"obius transformation on $\S^m$ (cf. \cite[section 5]{Matsuzaki1998hyperbolic}).
+be a faithful representation such that $\rho(\Ga) $ is a Zariski dense convex cocompact cocompact subgroup of $\so(m+1,1)$ where $m\ge 2$.
+For simplicity, we will call a discrete faithful representation $\rho:\Ga\to \so(m+1,1)$ a deformation of $\Ga$ into $\so(m+1,1)$ and a (resp.
+Zariski dense) convex cocompact deformation of $\Ga$ if the image of $\rho$ is a (resp.
+Zariski dense) convex cocompact subgroup.
+If $\G<\so(n+1,1)$ is cocompact and $n = m$, the Mostow strong rigidity theorem \cite{Mostowbook} says that $\rho$ is always algebraic, more precisely, it is given by a conjugation by a M\"obius transformation on $\S^n$.
+However in other cases, Marden's isomorphism theorem and the Teichm\"uller theory imply that there exists a continuous family of convex cocompact deformations, modulo the conjugations by M\"obius transformation on $\S^m$ (cf. \cite[Section 5]{Matsuzaki1998hyperbolic}).